 Commissioner Keon: It doesn't have to be.
-You can call them and tell them that you are expecting a guest.
+You can call them and tell them that you are

 City Attorney Leen: If someone is coming to their house at 2 a.m. that's going to scare them.

 Commissioner Keon: No - are you expecting a guest.